unicode-org/cldr/docs/ldml/tr35-keyboards.md

 ### _Status_

-This document is a draft of a _technical preview_ of the Keyboard standard.
+This document is a _technical preview_ of the Keyboard standard.
 This document has _not_ been approved for publication by the Unicode Consortium, and may be substantially altered before any publication.
 For the latest published version of UTS#35, see <https://www.unicode.org/reports/tr35/>